programminghistorian/ph-submissions/lessons/getting-started-with-github-desktop.md

 {% include figure.html src="../images/getting-started-with-github-desktop-7.png" caption="The view of your document online" %}

 From this web interface you have a variety of options available to you including viewing the history of changes, viewing the file in GitHub Desktop and deleting it.
-You can also see some other options next to 'code'.These options will not be so important to begin with but you may want to use them in the future.
+You can also see some other options next to 'code'.
+These options will not be so important to begin with but you may want to use them in the future.
 For now we will try editing a file in the web interface and syncing these changes to our local repository.

-Click on the edit option
+Click on the edit option.

 {% include figure.html src="../images/getting-started-with-github-desktop-8.png" caption="The edit link" %}

-you will now be able to edit the file and add some new text.
+You will now be able to edit the file and add some new text.

 {% include figure.html src="../images/getting-started-with-github-desktop-9.png" caption="The editing view" %}